 If you haven’t been following, 3D printed homes are the hottest thing in the housing market right now, so much so that the topic is often discussed in the media.
 But what does this mean for the future?
 The industry is still in its infancy, and despite the excitement, there are still many people who aren’t quite sure what to make of it.

 3D printed homes have been a bit of a hot topic lately, with some people calling technology the next big thing in homebuilding.
 In fact, 3D-printed homes are already being built.
 The company MOD-t, based in Norway, recently printed a house that is made up of 650 pre-made parts.
 The house was built in just two days and included a bathroom with a shower, a kitchen, and a bedroom, with a total of around 120 square meters of living space.
+Of course, some people may want to bring some gypsum construction into these 3D printed homes, but the fact is that the technology could do a lot for the housing situations in many parts of the world.

 In the world of digital manipulation, anything is possible.
 3D printed houses are one of the fastest-growing innovations in construction, showing significant growth in popularity over the past five years.
 But how far can 3D printed innovation go?
 Imagine a future in which 3D printed homes are not just a futuristic fantasy but a reality.
 Imagine a future in which you can 3D print your own house from scratch, using your computer or your smartphone to design and order the parts, and have it 3D printed by a local printer within a few weeks.